Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The final feature of the Magoosh coursework worth mentioning is the custom practice tool.
 This function allows you to personalize quizzes by question type, difficulty, timing and mode.
 This is a very effective tool for targeting your areas needing improvement.
 For those students that like to learn by “doing,” these custom practice sets will be a blessing.

 All in all, I was fairly impressed with the Magoosh curriculum, lessons and coursework.
-Though you only pay 1/8th the cost with Magoosh, you definitely do not get 1/8th the quality or quantity of study material.
+Though you only pay 1/5th the cost with Magoosh, you definitely do not get 1/5th the quality of study material.
 The video lessons are a bit basic and non-captivating, and the number of practice problems is lacking, but all things considered, this is a great value.
 The substantive content in both the video instruction and problem explanations is spot on, with much wider coverage than I expected.
 Self-motivated students could really benefit from the Magoosh coursework.

 Wait, Where are the Prep Books?